 The last 12 months have been productive for diamond seekers and the following stories highlight some of those “shiny” discoveries.

-Crater of Diamonds 4.68 Richard Burke Richard Burke and his wife, Carol, of Flint, Michigan had read about Crater of Diamonds State Park in a geology book and seen a feature about the park on The Travel Channel.
-Crater of Diamonds 4.68 white The couple had been visiting Colorado panning for gold and fossil hunting when they decided to make the two day drive to Arkansas to try their searching skills on diamonds.
+Richard Burke and his wife, Carol, of Flint, Michigan had read about Crater of Diamonds State Park in a geology book and seen a feature about the park on The Travel Channel.
+The couple had been visiting Colorado panning for gold and fossil hunting when they decided to make the two day drive to Arkansas to try their searching skills on diamonds.
 On September 30, 2008, Richard was searching a shallow ravine when he discovered a 4.68-carat white diamond that looks like a frosted ice cube.
 He named the diamond the “Sweet Caroline” after his wife Carol and their favorite song, Neil Diamond’s “Sweet Caroline.”

-Crater of Diamonds 2.09 Rhonda Bankston On November 16, 2008, Rhonda Bankston of Baton Rouge, Louisiana was camping at the park and had decided to try her hand at diamond searching.
+On November 16, 2008, Rhonda Bankston of Baton Rouge, Louisiana was camping at the park and had decided to try her hand at diamond searching.
 She had seen a segment about Crater of Diamonds State Park on the Travel Channel’s “The Best Places to Find Cash and Treasures” and was intrigued enough to try it.
 On her second day of searching, she found a 2.09-carat white diamond that she later had faceted to a 1.04-carat cushion cut shape.
-Crater of Diamonds 2.09 white Rhonda named her diamond “Dream Angel,” which is appropriate for a gem with exceptional white color and high clarity.
+Rhonda named her diamond “Dream Angel,” which is appropriate for a gem with exceptional white color and high clarity.
 Crater of Diamonds had yielded many high quality diamonds and the most famous was the 3.03-carat Strawn-Wagner Diamond found in 1990 that was ultimately cut to a 1.09-carat D color, Flawless clarity, and Ideal cut diamond, which is the highest quality possible when it was graded by the American Gem Society Laboratory.

-Crater of Diamonds 2.04 Glenn Glenn Worthington has visited Crater of Diamonds State Park for 30 years and has found many diamonds, written a book about the park, and produced a DVD demonstrating how to find diamonds at the park.
-Crater of Diamonds 2.04 canary On April 9, 2009, Glenn was searching for diamonds by dumping buckets of mud over a screen.
+Glenn Worthington has visited Crater of Diamonds State Park for 30 years and has found many diamonds, written a book about the park, and produced a DVD demonstrating how to find diamonds at the park.
+On April 9, 2009, Glenn was searching for diamonds by dumping buckets of mud over a screen.
 He had decided to process one last bucket before the Easter weekend when he discovered his largest diamond.
 The 2.04-carat diamond has a bright yellow color and has a smooth, lustrous surface and an elongated shape.
 Glenn named his special find “Easter Sunrise” because of its appearance and the timing of his find.

-Crater of Diamonds 2.35 Stephen Carter On May 13, 2009, Stephen Carter of Hot Springs, Arkansas discovered a 2.35-carat white diamond.
+On May 13, 2009, Stephen Carter of Hot Springs, Arkansas discovered a 2.35-carat white diamond.
 As Stephen was leaving the search area at about 6:00 pm, he noticed the sparkling white stone sitting on top of a mound of dirt alongside the furrows in the field.
-Crater of Diamonds 2.35 The angle of the sun and his Billy’s vigilant eyes resulted in the special find.
+The angle of the sun and his Billy’s vigilant eyes resulted in the special find.
 Stephen and his wife had been experiencing tough financial times.
 They had watched TV news coverage of a woman who found a diamond at the Crater of Diamonds.
 The Carters thought that finding a diamond might be the answer to their financial troubles so they prayed for several weeks and made the trip to Crater of Diamonds.
 On their fifth trip to the park, Carters said “Our prayers were answered” and they appropriately named the diamond “Faith.”

 good template